 2. It will be used for patient verification

-Health insurance companies and healthcare organisations can use blockchain technology to verify patient’s information.
-This will include verifying patient’s genetic data, medical records, digital identity, and prescriptions history, which will allow them to provide improved services.
-This automated verification will reduce administrative cost through verification of policyholder’s identity, auditable registration of claims, contract validity, and data from third parties.
+Health insurance companies andtechnology to verify patient’s information.
+This will include verifying patients’ genetic data, medical records, digital identity, and prescriptions history, allowing them to provide improved services.
+This automated verification will reduce administrative costs by verifying policyholders’ identity, auditable registration of claims, contract validity, and data from third parties.

 3. It will help in fraud detection

-The blockchain database could help to validate the authenticity of insurance claims, customers and the transactions involved in the process.
+The blockchain database could validate the authenticity of insurance claims, customers, and the transactions involved in the process.
 By providing historical data, it will help insurers to detect fraudulent activities.
 Apart from this, health insurance companies could also get help in identifying duplicate transactions.
-For example: detecting false claims in case of term plans will become easy.
-Blockchain will immediately help the health insurers in detecting the fraud death claim as there will be no record of policyholder’s demise in the hospital data.
+For example: detecting false claims in the case of term plans will become easy.
+Blockchain will immediately help the health insurers detect the fraud death claim as there will be no record of the policyholder’s demise in the hospital data.
 In turn, even the blockchain will have no such registered data and thus can effectively identify fraud.

 4. Blockchain will improve data quality

 The healthcare data is usually stored on various computers.
 This makes the data vulnerable to manipulation and also makes healthcare data systems easy targets for hackers.
-However, with blockchain, the healthcare data will be segregated amongst different providers, using different database systems.
-Thus, important healthcare data can be more easily accessible amongst healthcare providers, which can lead to better and faster treatment.
+However, with blockchain, the healthcare data will be segregated amongst different providers using different database systems.
+Thus, important healthcare data can be more easily accessible amongst healthcare providers, leading to better and faster treatment.

-Patients data will be stored in a nationwide distributed ledger and could be made available through the blockchain private key.
-This will enable patients to easily share their information with organisations and eventually allow smooth access to real-time patient health data.
+Patients’ data will be stored in a nationwide distributed ledger and made available through the blockchain private key.
+This will enable patients to easily share their information with organizations and eventually allow smooth access to real-time patient health data.
 Thus, discarding the burden and expenses of data reconciliation.
-This will, in turn, benefit the health insurers as they will then have access to right medical data of the policyholder.
+This will, in turn, benefit the health insurers as they will then have access to the right medical data of the policyholder.

 5. Blockchain will help in faster claim settlement

-With the blockchain technology, the claim settlement process will be faster, thus saving the time of the policyholder or their nominee.
+With blockchain technology, theprocess will be faster, thus saving the policyholder’s time or nominee.
 Here is how:

 As more and more people compare health insurance plans to choose the best-suited policy for them, blockchain integration with the health insurance companies will become a differentiating point.
-Although, implementing this ground-breaking technology will be a daunting task, but with the support from government and all best health insurance players, blockchain in health insurance will no longer just be a conversation.
+Although implementing this ground-breaking technology will be a daunting task, but with the government’s support and all the best health insurance players, blockchain in health insurance will no longer be a conversation.